misterdjules/node-fast/README.md

 * server library interface
 * `fastcall`, a command-line tool for making Fast RPC requests
 * `fastserve`, a command-line Fast server for demo and testing
+* `fastbench`, a command-line tool for very basic client load generation

 This rewrite was done to fix a number of issues with service discovery and connection management in the previous node-fast client.
 Service discovery and